A Proof-theoretic Semantics for Intuitionistic Linear Logic: Intuitionistic Linear Logic

 Thus becomes apparent the real meaning of this rule; that $\varphi$ must follow from a context of formulae with $(\bang)$ as a top-level connective.
-This is nothing new, having been well investigated in~\cite{Benton_Bierman_dePaiva_TermCalc4ILL_1993,Bierman_OnILL_1994}, but in short, the schematic setting that we are usually in when considering inferences in Natural Deduction systems means that this sort of rule is not problematic, since we can always range $\Gamma$ over all possible contexts and prefix each element of the context with a $(\bang)$.
-However, as discussed in the introduction, the inference figures we will be concerned with in the semantics are \emph{not} schematic in nature and that our inference figures contain only propositional atoms.
-These changes mean that, when defining atomic derivability, we are no longer able to simply put a $(\bang)$ in front of any context.
+This is nothing new, having been well investigated in~\cite{Benton_Bierman_dePaiva_TermCalc4ILL_1993,Bierman_OnILL_1994}, but in short, the schematic setting that we are usually in when considering inferences in Natural Deduction systems means that this sort of rule is not problematic, since we can range $\Gamma$ over all possible multisets and prefix each element of the context with a $(\bang)$.
+Furthermore, we intuitively understand what it means to assert $\bang\Gamma$ at the hypothesis line, but formally speaking, this would be inappropriate, thus leading to our initial characterisation of this rule.
+However, as discussed in the introduction, the inference figures we will be concerned with in the semantics are \emph{not} schematic in nature and that can therefore only contain \emph{known} propositional atoms; atoms which cannot have a $(\bang)$ as a top level connective, as doing so would mean the are no longer atoms!
+Furthermore, they cannot have a \emph{variable} number of premisses as it would no longer be a rule instance if they did.
+But individual instantiations of the promotion rule for any finite $n$ are insufficient, since that would mean that you only consider contexts of certain sizes; something that clearly isn't the case in the $\promotion$ rule.
+These restrictions in the semantics mean that, when defining atomic derivability, our usual way of expressing the promotion rule is insufficient.
 We therefore need a different characterisation of the promotion rule.
 To this end, we redefine the meaning of the semantic bracket, and write the promotion rule now as follows: